drmrlong/me/management-style.md

 During our 1on1s, one of my default topics in my back pocket is feedback for you.
 I would rather give it ASAP then wait for SI.

 If you disagree with any of my feedback, please mention it.
 It may mean that we’ve had a breakdown in communication somewhere else, which is a completely different issue to work on.
+It also may mean I'm just wrong about it :)

 “Disagreement is feedback and the sooner we learn how to efficiently disagree with each other, the sooner we’ll trust and respect each other more.
 Ideas don’t get better with agreement.” -RandsInRepose, the brilliant manager I stole this doc idea from.